Godrej Consumer Products and InnerHour announce 'Mind Care+' - an initiative for India's healthcare professionals | Business

 - India

-Godrej Consumer Products Limited (GCPL), a leading emerging markets company, and InnerHour, a digital mental health platform, have come together to offer a Mind Care+ program for healthcare professionals.
-Supported by GCPL CSR, through this initiative InnerHour will reach out to a cross-section of over 5 million doctors, nurses, and frontline healthcare professionals (HCPs) to help them cope with stress, anxiety, and depression compounded by the COVID-19 pandemic.
+Mumbai (Maharashtra) [India], July 1 (ANI/PRNewswire): Godrej Consumer Products Limited (GCPL), a leading emerging markets company and InnerHour, a digital mental health platform, have come together to offer Mind Care+ programme for healthcare professionals.
+Supported by GCPL CSR, through this initiative InnerHour will reach out to a cross-section of over 5 million doctors, nurses and frontline healthcare professionals (HCPs) to help them cope with the stress, anxiety and depression compounded by the COVID-19 pandemic.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)